 SECTION 3820.
-Sale or disposal of surplus supplies.
+Sale Allocation of proceeds for sale or disposal of surplus supplies.
+(S.C.
+Code § 11-35-3820)

-Except as provided in Section 3830 and the regulations pursuant to them, the sale of all District-owned supplies, or personal property not in actual public use must be conducted and directed by the chief procurement officer.
+Except as provided in Section 3830 and the regulations pursuant to themthereto, the sale of all District-owned supplies, or personal property not in actual public use must be conducted and directed by the chief procurement officer.
 The sales must be held at such places and in a manner as in the judgment of the chief procurement officer is most advantageous to the District.
 Unless otherwise determined, sales must be by either public auction or competitive sealed bid to the highest bidder.

 SECTION 3830.
 Trade-in sales.
+(S.C.
+Code § 11-35-3830)

-- (1) Trade-in Value.
-Unless otherwise provided by law, the District may trade-in personal property, the trade-in value of which may be applied to the procurement or lease of like items.
-The trade-in value of such personal property shall not exceed an amount as specified in regulations. - (2) Approval of Trade-in Sales.
-When the trade-in value of personal property of a District exceeds the specified amount, the Chief Business Official shall have the authority to determine whether: - (a) the subject personal property shall be traded in and the value applied to the purchase of new like items; or - (b) the property shall be classified as surplus and sold in accordance with the provisions of Section 3820.
-The Chief Business Official's determination shall be in writing and be subject to the provisions of this code.
+- (1) Trade-in Value.- Unless otherwise provided by law, the District may trade-in personal property, the trade-in value of which may be applied to the procurement or lease of like items.
+The trade-in value of such personal property shall not exceed an amount as specified in regulations. - (2) Approval of Trade-inIn Sales.- When the trade-in value of personal property of a District exceeds the specified amount, the Chief Business Official chief business official shall have the authority to determine whether: - (a) the subject personal property shall be traded in and the value applied to the purchase of new like items; -or - (b) the property shall be classified as surplus and sold in accordance with the provisions of Section 3820. -The Chief Business Official's chief business official's determination shall be in writing and be subject to the provisions of this code.